Wagashi: Types and Brands of Kyoto Yatsuhashi Sweets

 Izutsu Yatsuhashi (井筒八ツ橋)

-Izutsu Yatsuhashi is a long-established Yatsuhashi producer that was founded in 1805.
+Izutsu Yatsuhashi is a long-established Yatsuhashi maker that opened in 1805.
 This company’s signature product is “Yuko (夕子)”, a Nama Yatsuhashi with Anko.

-The confectionery company, Otabe began producing Yatsuhashi in 1957.
-The product that represents this company is Nama Yatsuhashi with Anko called “Otabe (おたべ)”, which has successfully increased the market share despite its late release in 1966.
+Otabe began producing Yatsuhashi in 1957.
+Their Nama Yatsuhashi named “Otabe (おたべ)” has successfully increased the market share despite its late release in 1966.

 Where to Buy

-The Wagashi confection, Yatsuhashi can be bought at almost any souvenir shop in Kyoto.
-For example, you can easily find Yatsuhashi products at the JR Kyoto station.
+The Wagashi Yatsuhashi can be bought at almost any souvenir shop in Kyoto.
+For example, you can easily find the products in the JR Kyoto station.